aggrawal-ankur/gitbook/content/_index.md

 If you read my notes consistently, you'll often notice significant changes in the structure and organization of both the files and the content in them because I absolutely love knowledge management.

 To me, knowledge management is paramount.
 I keep on organizing and polishing so that I can keep finding patches in my understanding and remove them.
 It's not a bug, it's a important feature in my whole functioning.

+Understanding low level systems in a linear fashion is simply not possible.
+I have tried my best to organize my write ups in a sequential manner but it's just not possible.
+No matter how much I try to organize, it doesn't really work like that.
+It's a web.
+But that doesn't stop me either.

 This is the reason why links are often broken.
 Earlier I used to publish using GitBook, which used to manage links itself.
 Now I am on my own.